Saturday, 3 August 2013

 Robertson-Aikman, Maj.
 Hugh Harry (1866-1964), of New Parks House, Leicester.
 Second son of Maj.
 Hugh Henry Robertson Aikman (1819-82) of New Parks House and his wife Mary Joyce, daughter of Thomas Stokes of New Parks House, born 17 February 1866.
 Educated at Eton and Oxford Military College; entered the army (Capt, 1st Bttn, Royal Dragoons; Major, 4th Bttn, Highland Light Infantry); retired 1900.
 JP for Leicestershire.
 He married, 23 January 1895, Ethel Blanche (1870-1954), daughter of George Whitehead of Deighton Grove, nr.
 York and had issue:

-(1) Thomas Frederick Duncan Robertson-Aikman (1895-1982) of Steyning (Sussex), born 19 November 1895; educated at Eton and Bradfield College; m.
-31 January 1915, Ethel Janet (d.
+(1) Thomas Frederick Duncan (k/a Derek) Robertson-Aikman (1895-1982) of Steyning (Sussex), born 19 November 1895; educated at Eton and Bradfield College; married, 31 January 1915, Ethel Janet (d.
 1973), daughter of A.E.
-Leggett of South Kensington and had issue one son and two daughters; died 4 October 1982.
+Leggett of South Kensington and had issue one son and two daughters; died 4 October 1982;

 (2) Jean Robertson-Aikman (1897-1990), born 27 January 1897; died without issue, September 1990;